huggle/huggle3-qt-lx/README.md

 Getting help
 =============

-We have a channel #huggle @chat.freenode.org so if you need any kind of help please go there
+We have a channel irc://chat.freenode.org/#huggle so if you need any kind of help please go there

 Reporting bugs
 ===============